top of page

 • Adopted by the co-legislators in 2022 and entering into force in May 2023, they guarantee a unified regulatory framework for the entire Union.
 The DSA establishes responsibilities for intermediary services, particularly online platforms.
 Given the risks that large platforms pose for the dissemination of illegal and harmful content, they are regulated by specific guidelines.
 The DMA sets the rules for businesses that have the status of gatekeeper, targeting those most exposed to unfair practices; this includes services such as online intermediation, social networks, and cloud computing.
 Based on the DSA, the Commission has proposed a regulation aimed at streamlining the collection and sharing of data for short-term rental accommodation.
 The legislative procedure concluded with the signing of the final regulation on April 11, 2024.

-4. Key Programs for Digitalization
+4. Key Programs for Digitalisation

 Digital Europe Programme